NSO-developer/nso-gitbook/nokia-sros_nc/README-ned-settings.md

                      or something similar.

+      Either of:

-    - transaction use-maapi-setvalues <true|false> (default false)
+        - devices device ned-settings nokia-sros_nc transaction use-maapi-setvalues <true|false>

           Use maapi setValues method instead of loadConfigStream to load data to NSO.
+This method is very strict.
+Inacurracies in the loaded configuration will throw an error.

+      OR:

+        - devices device ned-settings nokia-sros_nc transaction use-maapi-load-config-cmds <true|false>

+          Use maapi loadConfigCmds method instead of loadConfigStream to load data to NSO.
+This method is more relaxed.
+Inaccuracies in the loaded configuration will be silently ignored.

     - transaction abort-on-diff <true|false> (default false)